 Steaming is my favorite method for cooking crabs.
 This method helps the crabs retain their juicy moisture and delicious flavor!

-- Crack and remove meat: Remove the crab from the pot and set aside until they are cool enough to handle.
+• Crack and remove meat: Remove the crab from the pot and set aside until they are cool enough to handle.
 Clean the crabs, crack them open and remove the meat.
+Proceed to make crab and pasta recipe.

 This crab meat pasta recipe is simple and easy to prepare!
 Plus, it’s totally customizable – you can make this recipe as fast or fancy as you like!
 You can use canned crab meat or try steaming your own crab legs!
 Or try substituting the crab for shrimp, throwing in some crispy bacon or tossing in some leafy greens!
 No matter how you decide to make it, everyone will love this simple, yet elegant white wine seafood pasta!

-- While the pasta is cooking, sauté shallots + aromatics: Melt butter in a large sauté pan and add the shallots along with the garlic.
+2. While the pasta is cooking, sauté shallots + aromatics: Melt butter in a large skillet and add the shallots along with the garlic.
 Cook, stirring often for 2 minutes.
 Add the Italian seasoning, crushed red pepper flakes and a pinch of salt and pepper.
 Cook, stirring, until the vegetables are fragrant.

-- Garnish & Serve: Remove from heat and top with fresh herbs and lemon zest (and parmesan if using).
+7. Garnish & Serve: Remove the crab and pasta from the heat and top with fresh herbs and lemon zest (and parmesan if using).
 Toss well to combine.
-Serve warm with lemon wedges on the side and enjoy!
+Serve crabmeat pasta warm with lemon wedges on the side and enjoy!

 (Scroll down for the detailed instructions in the printable recipe at the bottom of the page.)